Sean-Bradley/Design-Patterns-In-Python/decorator/README.md

 ## Example Use Case

-Let's create a custom class called `Value` which will hold a number.
+Let's create a custom class called `Value` that will hold a number.

 Then add decorators that allow addition (`Add`) and subtraction (`Sub`) to a number (`Value`).